 You could print each article and go through it with a highlighter to pick out the key points.
 Once this is done, give the article to a friend or family member to read, and then explain it aloud to them, making sure to mention the key debates and recent developments in your own words.
 Another good way to weave this research in to your interview practice is to ask your friend to test you on a range of ‘hot topics’.
 Here are three example questions:

-- Do you think the 7-Day NHS is ultimately a positive thing?
+Do you think the NHS Long Term Plan is viable?

 As mentioned above, while it’s obviously important not to learn these articles or answers off by heart, this can be a good technique to practice talking about what you’ve read aloud and linking your research to a current debate.